omo/flakiness.es/content/post/truck-factor-zero-point-five.md

 A few months ago, I asked Yuko, my wife, to create an launcher icon for an Android app I was working on.
 It's one of my side projects.
 I wanted the icon because I was going to upload the app to Play Store and
-I knew she had some good visual skills.
+I knew she had some good visual design skills.

 She agreed, but it turned out that she had busy weeks coming.
 I was waiting, waiting and waiting, and then distracted other things.
 She couldn't make it, and the development stalled there.

 This made me wonder: Why does the collaboration, which intuitively should help the progress, sometimes hinders it?
 We see all this happening time to time.
 Even I did once block my friend's project years ago where I was working on the backend.
 I gave it up as my day job got busy, and it killed our (well, his) project.

 Another observation here is that the blockage happens more on a side project than a day job.
 Apparently the collaboration goes well more at work than at weekends.
 Even so, some people [recommend](http://programmer-hek.blogspot.com/2014/11/as-programmers-why-we-never-finish-our.html) to have side projects with others.